HeitorMD3/infinibrick.xyz/content/_index.md

 ## Obtaining

-We do not provide binaries for OpenBlox at the moment.
+We do not currently provide binaries for OpenBlox.
 You can download the source code from [git.openblox.org](https://git.openblox.org) and build it.
 You will first need to install the dependencies.

 ## Game development